-- Name: The VLAN name serves only as a description during configuration.
+- ▶ Name: The VLAN name serves only as a description during configuration.
 This name is used at no other place. - ▶ VLAN ID: This number marks the VLAN unambiguously.
 Possible values range from 1 to 4094. - ▶ Port list: All LANCOM interfaces belonging to the VLAN are entered into this list.
-As ports can be entered: - > "LAN-n" for all Ethernet ports of the device. - "WLAN-n" for point-to-station WLAN ports. - ▶ "P2P-n" for point-to-point WLAN ports.
+As ports can be entered:

+- "WLAN-n" for point-to-station WLAN ports. - "P2P-n" for point-to-point WLAN ports.